integritee-network/book/src/howto_stf.md

 ## TEE Runtime

-Substrate chains wrap all their business logic into a runtime made up of pallets.
-SubstraTEE does so too, so let's create our TEE runtime:
+Substrate chains wrap all their business logic into a runtime made up of pallets. substraTEE does so too, so let's create our TEE runtime:

 ```bash
 git clone https://github.com/scs/sgx-runtime.git